enricferrera/ADA_SalesmanProblem/README.md

 License & Credits
 -----------------
-Check the project files for licensing information. `libjpeg-turbo` is a third-party dependency; its code is included under its own license.
+`libjpeg-turbo` is a third-party dependency; its code is included under its own license.
+Francisco Javier Sánchez Pujadas